 ATX and microATX (uATX) chassis’ are significantly more expandable.
 However, it wouldn’t be fair to compare designs like these because they are designed specifically to save space.
 Everything serves a purpose!

-Expandability rating: Fair for a chassis of this size.
+Expandability rating: Fair compared to larger desktop chassis’, and Excellent for a chassis of its size.

 Cooling And Thermal Performance